 Chargers usually come with one of three standard connectors – USB-C, Micro USB or Lightning.
 Other connectors, like Mini USB and Apple 30 Pin, are only seen on older devices.

-Mini USB is found in older devices like sat navs, cameras and older phones.
+Mini USB was found on older devices like sat navs, cameras and phones produced before 2008.
 Its connector is shaped a bit like a trapezoid.

 When you’re buying a charger, it’s important to get the right kind of connector for your device.

 The important thing to realise is that different chargers can charge at very different rates, despite having the same connector.
 Bigger and more powerful devices will require chargers that operate at a higher amount of milliamps.